EvilSpeedcore/RabbitMQ_TT/README.md

 # Message Acknowledgments and Remote Procedure Call in RabbitMQ

-Source code from RabbitMQ tech talk.
+Materials from RabbitMQ tech talk.

 ### Prerequisites